bosonie/aiida-ape/README.md

 ========

-I built the plugin just because I wanted to use it within a workflow to test .UPF pseudopotential.
+I built the plugin just because I wanted to use it within a workflow to test .UPF pseudopotential (compare them to an all electron code with delta test).
 The workflow I wrote is in the folder /workflows.
 To use the workflow you need aiida-quantumespresso and the related setup.
 The workflow at the moment works only if you copy it in you virtualenvironment/bin folder or in your PYTHON PATH if you don't use virtual environment.
-Waiting updates on the new workflow system from aiidateam before stabilizing the workflow
+Waiting updates on the new workflow system from aiidateam before stabilizing the workflow.
+Finally, the reference all electron calculation is in a file in my computer, I don't distribute the all electron results, you have to modify the workflow in order to let it get your own reference file with all electron results.
+Also the cif structure are in my computer, you can find them online, they are the same used for the delta test.